jasonm23/onlisp-markdown/onlisp.md

 by g would become the corresponding arguments to f.
 In CLTL2, the new function function-lambda-expression returns a lambda-expression representing the original source code of a function.
-However, it has the option of returning nil, and usually does so for built-in func- tions.
+However, it has the option of returning nil, and usually does so for built-in functions.
 What we really need is a function that would take a function as an argument and return its parameter list.

 73 A version of rfind-if which searches for whole subtrees could be deﬁned as